phouse512/blog/_posts/2021-05-02-terraform-cloudfront-static-site.markdown

 Before I jump into how we're going to deploy a static site, a brief introduction to Terraform is required to make sense of the code we'll write.
-Terraform allows for engineers write declarative code to create, modify and destroy cloud assets on various cloud platforms such as GCP, AWS and others.
+Terraform allows for engineers to write declarative code to create, modify and destroy cloud assets on various cloud platforms such as [GCP][gcp], AWS and others.
 Instead of having to navigate a platform's CLI or UI, we can write terraform files that can be version controlled and added to the CI/CD platform of your choice.